A World Out of Time: Plot summary

-When Corbell lands (in a modified biological probe), he is captured by Mirelly-Lyra, who is a fellow returned starship crewperson and refugee from the past — though from Corbell's future.
+Corbell adapts a biological probe and uses it to land on Earth, where he is captured by Mirelly-Lyra, a fellow returned starship crewperson and refugee from the past (though from Corbell's future).
 She explains that the human species has fragmented; it is dominated by a race of immortal, permanently pre-adolescent males (the Boys).
 Sometime in the past, they had defeated the equally immortal (though now extinct) Girls in the ultimate war of the sexes.
-The Boys have enslaved the dikta, unmodified humans (though they have evolved somewhat), from whom they take boys to replenish their ranks.
+The Boys have enslaved the dikta, or unmodified humans, from whom they take boys to replenish their ranks.

-Mirelly-Lyra had initially been a captive toy of the Girls.
+Mirelly-Lyra had initially been a captive of the Girls.
 After their downfall, she obsessively searched in vain for the lost adult-immortality treatment, extending her life as much as possible using her own anti-aging drugs and a form of zero-time stasis, while waiting for another returning starship and potential help.
-Because she could not stop the aging process entirely, she is an old crone by the time she captures Corbell.
+By the time she captures Corbell she is an old crone.
 He manages to escape from her, only to be caught by the Boys, who take him to a dikta settlement.
-Corbell finds out that the Girls moved the Earth to a habitable distance from the Sun, made much more energetic by a breakaway interstellar colony in its war with the State, but an error caused Jupiter to overheat.
+Corbell learns that long ago a breakaway interstellar colony had caused the Sun to prematurely enter its red giant stage, causing the Earth to overheat.
+The Girls moved the Earth to a habitable distance from the Sun, but an error caused Jupiter to overheat.
 In desperation, the Girls tried to take over the Boys' territory to save themselves, but lost.
 With Gording, the dikta leader, Corbell escapes once more.

-Eventually, Corbell discovers the adult-immortality treatment by accident, only realizing it after he shows signs of rejuvenation.
-He uses it to enlist Mirelly-Lyra's help, which in turn gives him control of his ship.
-(Peerssa has decided that Mirelly-Lyra is the last survivor of the State and will obey only her.)
-Peerssa maneuvers the planet Uranus (previously used by the Girls to move the Earth using its gravitational attraction) to drag Earth into a new orbit further from Jupiter to lower the temperature without killing the plants and animals that have adapted to the extreme conditions.
+Eventually, Corbell realizes he had already discovered the adult-immortality treatment when he shows signs of rejuvenation.
+He uses it to enlist Mirelly-Lyra's help, which in turn gives him control of his ship (Peerssa having decided that Mirelly-Lyra is the last survivor of the State and will obey only her.)
+Peerssa maneuvers the planet Uranus (previously used by the Girls to move the Earth using its gravitational attraction) to drag Earth into a new orbit that will lower the temperature without killing the plants and animals that have adapted to the extreme conditions.
+With the Boys likely to perish in the ensuing climate change (and Peersa in orbit with a particle beam weapon to make sure), Corbell assists Gording with liberation of the dikta.

-He figures out a way to liberate the dikta and enable them to regain control of their own destiny and repopulate the world.